 The "Sable Astronomer" was often pointed to as proof that African Americans were not intellectually inferior to European Americans.
 Thomas Jefferson himself noted this in a letter he wrote in response to Benjamin Banneker who had written a letter to and criticized Jefferson, a slave owner himself, for his "absurd and false ideas" and urged him to recognize that “one Universal Father…afforded us all the same sensations and endowed us all with the same faculties.”

 Banneker would publish the letters (both his letter and Jefferson’s response) in his 1793 Almanac becoming a forefather in the fight for equality among men regardless of race.
-By publishing these letters in his Almanac Benjamin Banneker essentially became the first published Civil Rights Activist and started a movement that continued for over 200 years.
+By publishing these letters in his Almanac Benjamin Banneker became one of the first published Civil Rights Activists and helped start a movement that continued for over 200 years.
 Banneker was always driven by the idea that someday America would be free of slavery.

 Benjamin Banneker died on Sunday, October 9, 1806 at the age of 74.